Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- **State Transitions:** The RequestStateTreeEnter() and RequestStateTreeExit() functions are the sole entry points for changing states.
+- <ins>State Transitions:</ins> The RequestStateTreeEnter() and RequestStateTreeExit() functions are the sole entry points for changing states.
 They validate the transition using the EnterCondition() and ExitCondition() checks on the new and current states, respectively.
 If the checks pass, the manager correctly calls OnExit() on the old state before calling OnEnter() on the new one, ensuring a clean and safe transition.
 ```c++
 void UAC_StateManager::RequestStateTreeEnter(const FGameplayTag& StateTag) {